 Gas leak detection

-If you suspect a natural gas leak, ALWAYS leave the area immediately
+If you suspect a natural gas leak, ALWAYS leave the area immediately.
+Then call 911 and LG&E.

 To reach LG&E, CALL: